 The Board of Patrons shall be the conscience of the Party in ensuring that the highest standard of morality is maintained at all levels of the Party, and shall have power to call to order any officer of the party whose conduct falls below the norms.

-The Board of Patrons shall ensure the maintenance of high morale of members and a favourable image in the eyes of the Nigerian populace.
+The Board of Patrons shall ensure the maintenance of high morale of members and a favorable image in the eyes of the Nigerian populace.

 The Board of Patrons shall harmonize, co-ordinate, review and advise on policies, programmes and activities of the Party.